Benjamin144/Europe-s-Favorite-Stadiums/README.md

 #Current Issues

+#emailJS implementation fails - unable to retrieve emails from subscriber page

 ####Is it bad or good practice to include JavaScript in an HTML ...
 A way of tracking incidents/bugs - like an alert system in conjunction with google maps could not justify not using js in map.html was unable to resolve a loading issue with the google map - read this article concerning an outstanding question, I have